-- 21. Possession of prohibited items; - 22.
-Conduct which meets the elements of a criminal offense, as determined by the School; - 23.
-Physical, verbal or sexual harassment of others;
+- 22. Possession of prohibited items; - 23.
+Conduct which meets the elements of a criminal offense, as determined by the School; - 24.
+Physical, verbal or sexual harassment of others; - 25.
+Inappropriate physical or sexual behavior, including jokes, comments, gestures or unwelcome physical conduct or contact; - 26.
+False statements or false accusations; - 27.
+Hazing or initiations; - 28.
+Participation in a gang, soliciting or attempt to solicit participation in a gang; - 29.
+Possessing, distributing, using or being under the influence of tobacco products, electronic cigarettes, drugs, alcohol, or controlled substances, including prescription drugs if the student has not been prescribed the drugs or is taking the drugs in excess of the dosage specified by the prescription; - 30.
+Possessing drug paraphernalia; - 31.
+Stealing (regardless of the monetary value of what has been stolen), lying, cheating, or copying the work of another without authorization (plagiarism); - 32.
+Deliberately, and without School authorization, accessing, damaging, or altering School data and records, including but not limited to confidential records, electronic data, networks or systems; - 33.
+Violence of any kind, including dating violence or aggression towards student, teacher, or staff member. - 34.
+Fighting; - 35.
+Gambling;

-- 24. Inappropriate physical or sexual behavior, including jokes, comments, gestures or unwelcome physical conduct or contact; - 25.
-False statements or false accusations; - 26.
-Hazing or initiations; - 27.
-Participation in a gang, soliciting or attempt to solicit participation in a gang; - 28.
-Possessing, distributing, using or being under the influence of tobacco products, electronic cigarettes, drugs, alcohol, or controlled substances, including prescription drugs if the student has not been prescribed the drugs or is taking the drugs in excess of the dosage specified by the prescription; - 29.
-Possessing drug paraphernalia; - 30.
-Stealing, lying, cheating, or copying the work of another without authorization (plagiarism); - 31.
-Deliberately, and without School authorization, accessing, damaging, or altering School data and records, including but not limited to confidential records, electronic data, networks or systems; - 32.
-Violence of any kind, including dating violence; - 33.
-Fighting; - 34.
-Gambling; - 35.
-Setting or attempting to set a fire; - 36.
-Inappropriate or indecent exposure of body parts; - 37.
-Retaliation of any form against other students or School personnel; - 38.
-Conduct which requires the student's registration as a sex offender; - 39.
-Possession or distribution of pictures, text messages, electronic messages or other material of a sexual or obscene nature; - 40.
-Endangering the health or safety of others; - 41.
+- 36. Setting or attempting to set a fire; - 37.
+Inappropriate or indecent exposure of body parts; taking actions to expose the body parts of a student, teacher, or staff member. - 38.
+Retaliation of any form against other students or School personnel; - 39.
+Conduct which requires the student's registration as a sex offender; - 40.
+Possession or distribution of pictures, text messages, electronic messages or other material of a sexual or obscene nature; - 41.
+Endangering the health or safety of others; - 42.
+Bringing a weapon (or any item that constitutes a weapon) to school; - 43.
+Bringing any item that could be determined harmful or could be used to create a hazardous product that could cause injury to a person or school property; - 44.
+Bringing items which are considered fireworks or ammunition, whether they be live or spent. - 45.
 Other conduct as identified within this Code.